 top of page

-The next step is the court hearing.
-Please attend and show your support and concern for the environment, city code and neighbors.
-It is important for the city to hear directly from its residents regarding their priorities.
+Attend the court hearing.
+Show your support and concern for the environment, city code and neighbors.
+The city needs to hear directly from its residents regarding their priorities.
 Attending the hearing and rallying others to join you will help emphasize the need to prioritize residents over external commercial builders.
-The residents will get 14 days notice before the hearing.
-To be notified email: Email: MHofman@cityoflfp.gov
+To be notified email: Email: dgreetham@cityoflfp.gov

 August 29, 2024